keshav119/cloneFlix/README.md

 - Video Streaming/Preview
 - Good looking and functional UI

-## Technologies Used
+## Tech-Stack

-The techstack used:
+The tech-stack used:

 - Frontend:
   - React js